ADesprets/petstore/ReadMe.md

 I have used for this test IBM API Connect 10.0.1.5

 The use of the petstore sample provided by Swagger.io has been used quite a lot in the past.
-Unfortunately, it needs to be updated in order to work without any issues in API Connect.
+It needs to be updated in order to work without any issues in API Connect.
+The security configuration for OAuth requires a configuration that does not exsit by default for example.

 The two Swaggers based respectively on 1.0.6 (OAS2) and 1.0.9 (OAS3) can be found below.